CambridgeshireQuakers/CambridgeshireQuakers.github.io/_meetings/jesus-lane.md

 We also have a **Meeting for Worship on Wednesdays** from 1315-1345, preceded most weeks by a Soup and Cheese lunch at 1230.

-We also have monthly **Evening Meetings for Worship** at the Meeting House, in which we explore different topics.
+We also have monthly **Evening Meetings for Worship**, in which we explore different topics, and Friends from across the Cambridgeshire Area are meeting on Monday evenings during term time for regular one-off discussions entitled **Ideas in Isolation**.
+Please get in touch if you would like to join.

 ### Getting to the Meeting House